-A significant proportion of the workforce have now worked from home for several months, many of them successfully.
+A significant proportion of the workforce has now worked from home for several months, many of them successfully.
 However, there are a number of factors that suggest a continued focus on supporting employee mental health remains critical.
-First of all, there is continued uncertainty about the virus itself along with regular changes to restrictions, both of which can lead to increased stress and anxiety.
-Many working parents do not have full access to childcare services and are continuing to balance work and childcare with the ongoing prospect of future school closures in the event of virus outbreaks.
+First of all, there is continued uncertainty about the virus itself along with ongoing changes to restrictions, both of which can lead to increased stress and anxiety.
+Many working parents still do not have full access to childcare services and are continuing to balance work and childcare with the ongoing prospect of future school closures in the event of virus outbreaks.
 The now long term nature of homeworking means continued isolation from colleagues and valuable work related social activities, support structures and connections.
 Work-life balance and blurred boundaries between work and home may become more problematic as homeworking continues.
 Finally, fears around job security are also likely to be prevalent for many employees, especially in those sectors that have been most affected financially.

 Many of the suggestions to support employee mental health set out above also apply to supporting long term homeworkers.
 Organisations may also wish to consider some of the following: